shelter pets in need

 Each order helps pets in need

 Meet Japan's most popular dog, the Shiba Inu.
-It doesn't get much cuter than this pup with the smiley, foxlike face and curly tail.
-Yes, Shibas are completely adorable, as can be seen from the many popular social media accounts totally devoted to people's pet Shibas, but what's it like to actually own one of these distinctive dogs?
+It doesn't get much cuter than this pup's smiley, foxlike face and curly tail.
+Yes, Shibas are completely adorable, as seen from the many popular social media accounts devoted to people's pet Shibas, but what's it like to own one of these distinctive dogs?

 Shiba Inus are an ancient breed that originated in Japan as a hunting dog.
-Shibas have been around for centuries, but are fairly new to dog lovers in the West.
-The first Shiba was brought to the U.S. in the 1950s, but the breed didn't receive official recognition from the American Kennel Club until the 1990s.
-Growing in popularity, the AKC reports that it is currently the 46th most popular dog breed in the U.S.
+Shibas have existed for centuries but are fairly new to Western dog lovers.
+The first Shiba was brought to the US around the 1950s, but the breed didn't receive official recognition from the American Kennel Club until the 1990s.
+Growing in popularity, the AKC reports that it is currently the 46th most popular dog breed in the US.

 Shibas are known to be possessive of their things and a bit mouthy when young, so good training is important.
-They also need to be leashed, or in a securely fenced-in yard, as these little hunters may take off after the neighbor’s cat in a flash.
+They must also be leashed or in a securely fenced-in yard, as these little hunters may take off after the neighbor’s cat in a flash.

 As always, socialization is also important.
 Ensure your pet can get used to human interaction early on to avoid aggression or fear issues.
 Introducing them to new environments and other animals (the latter being very important for multi-pet households).